-The anterior cruciate ligament (ACL), otherwise known as the cranial cruciate ligament, is a fibrous band of tissue that helps to connect the thigh bone to the lower leg bone.
+The anterior cruciate ligament (ACL) - otherwise known as the cranial cruciate ligament - is a fibrous band of tissue that helps to connect the thigh bone to the lower leg bone.
 Injury to the ACL is pretty common in younger (1-3 years old), larger, active dogs.
 There are many factors that contribute to the tearing of the ligament.
-Unlike people, where a traumatic event is a major cause, dogs most times will tear their ACL with no obvious cause to point to.
-What really is happening is that over time, the ligament slowly breaks down and then - one day without warning - it partially or fully tears.
+Unlike people, where a traumatic event is a major cause, most times a dog's ACL will tear unexpectedly and without an obvious cause.

 How Can We Fix It?